FilouPlains/perfassess/README.md

         └── script.py
 ```

-The next command, if you are in `./package`, in order to evaluate `script.py`:
+In subpackage, you can use relative paths.
+But with these, the “normal use” method do not work.
+But the “package use” also do not work.
+Instead, use the next command, if you are in `📁 package/`, in order to evaluate `script.py`:

 ```sh
 $ perfassess -s src/subpackage/script.py \\